thoriso-watson/SnakeProject/labs/6-ws2812b/weird-timing/README.md

-Example program to show how alignment can make a difference in timing.
+Example program showing alignment can make a difference in timing on the r/pi A+.

+    % make run

+should run it.